Jhinkz018/faroswap/README.md

 npm start
 ```

-Use the interactive menu to select **Swap Tokens** and provide the token symbol, amount, and number of repeats when prompted.
+Use the interactive menu to select **Swap Tokens**, choose the token you want to receive (including WPHRS), and enter the amount and number of repeats when prompted.
+The menu also includes **Auto-add Liquidity WPHRS/USDC** to deposit 5-10% of your USDC balance.

 ---